The Tricky History of the Channel Bottom

 Whatever the reason, Davis was a pioneer whose his name is conspicuously absent from the accepted history of channel bottoms.

-In the mid-70s, Erle Pedersen from Cairns and Jick Mebane from Hawaii trade ideas while living at Whale Beach on Sydney's far northern beaches.
+In the mid-70s, Erle Pedersen from Cairns and Jick Mebane from Hawaii traded ideas while living at Whale Beach on Sydney's far northern beaches.
 Before moving south, Pedersen created the 'Kewarra Jet Bottom', devised to maximise energy out of the weak waves that broke at Kewarra Beach neach near Cairns.
-The Jet Bottom is a beautiful arrangement of curved channels, which, says Pedersen, "busts all forms of water tension."
+The Jet Bottom is a beautiful arrangement of intersecting curved channels, which, says Pedersen, "busts all forms of water tension."

 The Jet Bottom is unlike all other channel bottoms yet it shares the same purpose: to influence water flow under the board and increase performance.
 Pedersen's contributions are significant and don't end here.

-Pollard is noticed by Shane Stedman and the two set up Fluid Foils in the Shane factory at Brookvale.
-Jack Knight is one of the production shapers.
-At around the same time Pollard hooks up with a phalanx of hot young surfers from the Redhead/Newcastle area, among them are surfer and shaper Martin Littlewood, NSW state champion Steve Butterworth, and rising star Col Smith.
-Butterworth and Smith begin riding for Fluid Foils.
-In 1977 Pollard begins experimenting with deeper channels that curved out towards the rails at the rear of the board.
+At around the same time - 1976 - Jim Pollard hooked up with a phalanx of hot young surfers from the Redhead/Newcastle area, among them were surfer and shaper Martin Littlewood, NSW state champion Steve Butterworth, and rising star Col Smith.
+Butterworth and Smith began riding for Fluid Foils.
+The next year, Pollard began experimenting with deeper channels that curved out towards the rails at the rear of the board.

 Paul Holmes: The locals don't usually go for way out designs?